Frobenius manifolds on orbits spaces: Flat pencil of metrics and Frobenius manifolds

 \subsection{Frobenius manifolds}

 Let $M$ be a Frobenius manifold with flat metric $\Pi$ and identity vector field $e$.
-In flat coordinates $(t^1,...,t^r)$ for $\Pi$ where $e= \partial_{t^{r}}$ the compatibility conditions imply that there exists a function $\mathbb{F}(t^1,...,t^r)$ which encodes the Frobenius structure, i.e., the flat metric is given by \be \Pi_{ij}(t)=\Pi(\partial_{t^i},\partial_{t^j})= \partial_{t^{r}} \partial_{t^i} \partial_{t^j} \mathbb{F}(t)\ee and, setting $\Omega_1(t)$ to be the inverse of the matrix $\Pi(t)$, the structure constants of the Frobenius algebra are given by
+In flat coordinates $(t^1,...,t^r)$ for $\Pi$ where $e= \partial_{t^{r}}$ the compatibility conditions imply that there exists a function $\mathbb{F}(t^1,...,t^r)$ which encodes the Frobenius structure, i.e., the flat metric is given by